Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 Students by the end of the course will be able to ...

-1. Build from scratch an app or product in your language concentration
+1. Build from scratch an app or product of your choice given that it's approved by the instructors.
 1. Explain the value of your product via a product pitch
 1. Provide and receive constructive feedback on your app idea, designs, and code
 1. Create high quality README.md’s